Venka97/Handwritten-digit-classification/README.md

-# Handwritten-digit-classification
+# Content : Deep Learning

+## Project : Handwritten digits classfication

-This project uses a neural network to classify hand written digits
+This project uses a multi layer perceptron to classify hand written digits.
+It uses keras with tensorflow as backend.